+Otherwise, the XC40 is much as it was when we first saw it back in 2017.
 It's an interesting combination this.
 A Swedish-branded product, financed by a Chinese conglomerate, styled by a British designer and built in a Dutch factory.
 We'll start with the penman, a young Englishman Ian Kettle who says that the look of this car was inspired by robots he'd seen in sci-fi movies.
 In styling this contender, his brief was to give the XC40 its own identity, rather than simply making it a down-sized XC60.
 So while this car shares its bigger stablemate's 'Thor's Hammer' LED headlights and clamshell bonnet, it also gets unique touches like an inverted front grille and coupe-like rear styling.

 To some extent of course, the XC40 had to be different because it rides on quite different underpinnings, a 'CMA' ('Common Modular Architecture') platform that'll be seen on a whole range of future small models from Volvo and its Chinese parent Geely.
-What it means here is that for the first time, Volvo has a range of three SUVs; other brands have that too of course but in this case, the three products are each quite distinct in character.
-The Swedish brand hopes that'll be significant.

 Market and Model

-If you upgrade to sporty 'R-Design' trim, you additionally get gloss black styling details including a contrasting colour black roof, plus diamond-cut or matt black alloy wheels, part-leather seats and aluminium dash inlays.
-Top-spec 'Inscription' variants meanwhile, enjoy fill-leather upholstery, an electric tailgate, wood detailing and a crystal glass gearlever.
 As ever with Volvo, a key focus is safety.
 An autonomous braking system is standard-fit and this system can specifically detect people and animals.
 There's also an 'Oncoming Lane Mitigation' set-up that not only stops you from pulling out into the path of an oncoming vehicle but can also steer you away from such an impact.
 Pilot Assist, Volvo's innovative semi-autonomous drive feature, is an optional extra on every XC40, as is 'Run-off Road Protection and Mitigation'.
 And Cross Traffic Alert with brake support', which warn you of oncoming vehicles when you're reversing out of a space.

 Cost of Ownership

-Maintenance should be relatively affordable for a car of this kind, with three or five year pre-paid servicing packages are available to help you budget ahead.
+Maintenance across the XC40 range should be relatively affordable for a car of this kind, with three or five year pre-paid servicing packages are available to help you budget ahead.
 If you pay extra for the useful 'On Call with App' remote connectivity system, this Volvo can be programmed to autonomously realise when a service is due, then automatically book it for you at a dealership of your choice.
 Finally, we'll tell you that the warranty is the usual three year, 60,000 mile package.